-Client # 54857 Date February 29, 2015 PDC # 14075FB Prepared by Royce Conlon, PE, Ken Risse, PE Project Name roject Name Seward Airport Improvements Reviewed by KR/AS/KK Subject Location Study/Alternatives Memo Торіс Discussion Introduction The Alaska Department of Transportation a improve the airport at Seward, Alaska.
-The Airport, which includes a paved main runw multiple taxiways, and two aprons. he Alaska Department of Transportation and Public Facilities (DOT&PF) is proposing to aprove the airport at Seward, Alaska.
-The State of Alaska owns and operates the Seward irport, which includes a paved main runway (13-31), a paved crosswind runway (16-34), ultiple taxiways, and two aprons.
+Client # Silent #54857DateFebruary February 29, 2015 PDC # 14075FB Prepared by Royce Conlon, PE, Ken Risse, PE Project Name Seward Airport Improvements Reviewed by KR/AS/KK Subject Location Study/Alternatives Memo Торіс Discussion Introduction The Alaska Department of Transportation and Public Facilities (DOT&PF) is proposing to improve the airport at Seward, Alaska.
+The State of Alaska owns and operates the Seward Airport, which includes a paved main runway (13-31), a paved crosswind runway (16-34), multiple taxiways, and two aprons.
 Seward is located on the Kenai Peninsula a approximately 75 air miles or 125 highway Airport primarily serves the City of Seward Moose Pass.
 Local residents use the airport Sound.
-Tour operators also use the airport National Park via airplane and helicopter.
-Thigher in the summer than in the winter. located on the Kenai Peninsula at the north end of Resurrection Bay, ately 75 air miles or 125 highway miles southwest of Anchorage.
-The Seward imarily serves the City of Seward and residents of the area between Seward and ss.
-Local residents use the airport for travel to Anchorage and Prince William our operators also use the airport as a base for sightseeing tours of Kenai Fjords Park via airplane and helicopter.
-The number of operations at the airport is much he summer than in the winter.
-Background ckground Most of the Seward Airport is located within the floodplain of the Resurrection River De The frequency with which Runway 13-31 has been overtopped by the Resurrection River h increased significantly in recent years.
+Tour operators also use the airport a National Park via airplane and helicopter.
+Thigher in the summer than in the winter. ard is located on the Kenai Peninsula at the north end of Resurrection Bay, oximately 75 air miles or 125 highway miles southwest of Anchorage.
+The Seward ort primarily serves the City of Seward and residents of the area between Seward and se Pass.
+Local residents use the airport for travel to Anchorage and Prince William d.
+Tour operators also use the airport as a base for sightseeing tours of Kenai Fjords onal Park via airplane and helicopter.
+The number of operations at the airport is much er in the summer than in the winter.
+Background Most of the Seward Airport is located within the floodplain of the Resurrection River Delta.
+The frequency with which Runway 13-31 has been overtopped by the Resurrection River has increased significantly in recent years.
 During the 13 years from 1995 to 2008, the runway was overtopped at least four times.
 During the four years from 2009 to September 2013, the runway was overtopped 15 times.
-These instances were limited initially to the fall, but they now occurring in the summer as well (June to November).
-Recent changes in channel morphology have rendered the existing riprap along the eastern side of the runway inadequ Without additional protection, erosion and overtopping of the runway will continue and DOT & DE will have newing meintenance funds into the sintenance.
+These instances were limited initially to the fall, but they are now occurring in the summer as well (June to November).
+Recent changes in channel morphology have rendered the existing riprap along the eastern side of the runway inadequate.
+Without additional protection, erosion and overtopping of the runway will continue and DOT&PF will keep pouring maintenance funds into the river.
 Recent testing of the main runway embankment shows an insufficient bearing capacity to support large aircraft.
 Frequent flooding is thought to have contributed to a weakened embankment under the pavement.
 As a result, landings by larger aircraft have been restricted.
 The Seward Airport Improvements project has two primary purposes.
 The first is to develop engineering solutions that will protect the airport facilities from further damage caused by recurrent flooding, and the second is to correct deficiencies that may exist based on the airport's forecast function and Federal Aviation Administration (FAA) design standards.
 The first task of the project was to review the recommendations of the 2008 Airport Master Plan (AMP) and revisit the project's purpose and need.
 In the light of recent flood and erosion events, as well as potential changes in airport activity and funding constraints, refinements of the 2008 recommendations were anticipated.